Why Bracket Pools Are A Better Investment Than The Stock Market

 However, occasional bracket pool wins more than make up for years of losses.
 You don’t need to win pools very often; you just need to win often enough to generate fantastic long term returns.

-What is needed, therefore, is a long term perspective.
+What you need, therefore, is a long term perspective.
 That level of understanding doesn’t come easy to many people, since it’s especially difficult to stick with an approach that may not deliver a big payoff for years.

 But bracket pool players who employ smart, data-driven strategies AND are patient enough not to abandon the right strategy solely because of short term bad luck, will do very well for themselves.

-You hear these same themes repeated by long-term winners in many other types of investment markets, and they apply to bracket picking as well.
+You hear these same themes repeated by long-term winners in many other types of investment markets.
+They apply to bracket picking as well.